yyuu/capistrano-rbenv/README.md

     # in "config/deploy.rb"
     require 'capistrano-rbenv'

-Following options are available to manage your virtualenv.
+Following options are available to manage your rbenv.

  * `:rbenv_branch` - the git branch to install `rbenv` from. use `master` by default.
  * `:rbenv_bundler_gem` - package name of `bundler`.